osu-crypto/libOTe/AUDIT.md

 The RevCuckoo implementation was excluded because it is undergoing a separate set of substantial changes.
 AUD-001 remains intentionally deferred.

+## AUD-214: Half-tree expansion exposed an invertible child

+Status: fixed

+The internal hash in `HalfTreePprf.h` used `H(x) = AES(x) XOR x`.
+The other child, `x XOR H(x)`, was therefore `AES(x)`.
+A receiver could invert a revealed right sibling under the public AES key, recover its parent, and expand the hidden subtree.
+A domain-four reproduction recovered the punctured sender leaf and programmed delta in 100/100 trials.

+Internal expansion now uses `H(x) = AES(sigma(x)) XOR sigma(x)`, with the
+linear orthomorphism from Section 2.3 of [Half-Tree](https://eprint.iacr.org/2022/1431).
+Both scalar paths and the eight-lane kernel use this hash and derive the other child as `x XOR H(x)`.

+Verification: `HalfTreePprf_test` compares scalar and batched expansion with an independent word-based reference on all 128 basis vectors and random inputs.
+Protocol tests cover small, full, and truncated trees across output formats and coefficient types.
+Pipelined level expansion is checked against scalar hashes under random AES keys, including empty levels and final batches.
+Paired AVX2 preparation and its scalar fallback are checked against the same word-based reference at both 16-byte and 32-byte aligned offsets.
+The prior recovery attack fails in 100/100 trials with a fixed delta and fresh roots; the PPRF outputs remain correct.

 ## AUD-213: Punctured SparseDpf singleton expansion wrote through empty spans

 Status: fixed